coffeebe4code/disc/README.md

 And finally, its usage.
 ```
 $ discd repl ./computer.di ./print-out.di
+> (@l mycomp 'computer)
-> (print-out (computer))
+> (print-out mycomp)
 It's a computer
 ```
 These are a bit more complex, albeit powerful, so let's go over what is happening.

 First,
 we define an interface.
 When implementing it, you must consume 1 type, the previous example used `(o)`.
 This indicates it needs to be an expression of any type.
+We can also use just `o` because of how `printf` is a bit special.
 ```
 (@i debug-it o
   :debug o)